webix-hub/docs/data/api/html_preventevent.md

 @short: stops the event processing and cancels its default action (called in some event handler)

 @params:
-- ev	event	a native HTML event
+- ev	Event	a native HTML event

 @returns:
-- false		bool		false
+- false		boolean		false

 @example:
 <a id="mylink" href='http://google.com'>Google</a>